 "It was found that the effect of combined treatment with retinoic acid and AZA was actually resistance HIF2 inhibitor.
 Analysis of large volumes of patient data shows that HIF2 not associated with aggressive types of neuroblastoma, but may be associated with a lower risk and improved survival for patients, "- explains Johan Holmberg, a researcher at the Karolinska Institute.

-The work was funded by the Swedish Cancer Society, the Swedish Foundation for childhood cancer and the Swedish Research Council.
+The work was funded by the Swedish Cancer Society, Childhood Cancer Foundation of Sweden and the Swedish Research Council.